andrewchambers/bupstash/doc/man/bupstash-put.1.md

 - Combine `bupstash serve --allow-put` with ssh force commands to create restricted ssh keys that can only add new backups but not list or remove old ones.

-- The differences between piping `tar` command output into `bupstash put`, and using `bupstash put` directly on a directory, is the latter is able to use a send log and avoid reading files that has already been sent to the server.
+- The difference between piping `tar` command output into `bupstash put`, and using `bupstash put` directly on a directory, is the latter is able to use a send log and avoid reading files that has already been sent to the server, and is able to create a snapshot listing for use with bupstash-list-contents(1).

 ## SEE ALSO